mchensd/pong/README.md

 # Pong in Turtle
 Pong game implemented with Python's simple Turtle module.
-Intended to showcase user inputs and animations with Turtle.
+Intended to showcase capabilities of user inputs and animations with Turtle.